 The knights of the round table

-This table dates to the early 13th century.
-In 1522 Henry VII depicted himself in the place of King Arthur.
-Besides this, there are twelve green and twelve white fields.
-They could represent a 24-hour day, or in other words, the twelve hours of daylight, and the twelve hours of the night – the passage of Sun and Moon through the twelve constellations of the zodiac.
+Originating in the early 13th century, the Winchester Round Table holds historical importance.
+In 1522, Henry VII depicted himself in place of King Arthur.
+The table showcases twelve green and twelve white fields, possibly representing a full day of 24 hours – the twelve hours of daytime and the twelve hours of nighttime.
+This interpretation aligns with the Sun and Moon’s traversal through the zodiac’s twelve constellations.

 King Arthur and the Bootes constellation

-Lady of the lake and the white swan – Cygnus constellation
+Lady of the lake and the white swan – Virgo and Cygnus constellations

-The contradictions are many even when it comes to her real name.
-Various sources spell it as Nimuë, Ninianne/Viviane, Nimanne, Niviene/ Vivienne, Nimiane/Niniame, Nymenche, Niniane, Niviana, Nymanne, Nynyane, Niniane, Ninieve, Nynyve/Nenyve…
+Numerous contradictions arise even in regard to her actual name.
+Different sources present variations such as Nimuë, Ninianne/Viviane, Nimanne, Niviene/ Vivienne, Nimiane/Niniame, Nymenche, Niniane, Niviana, Nymanne, Nynyane, Niniane, Ninieve, Nynyve/Nenyve…

 Interestingly, many of these variations sound similar to the names of the river Neman, an important river flowing from Belarus to Lithuania.
-The variants of its name include Nioman, Nyoman, Nemunas, Neman, Niemen… Another popular version, Nymenche, actually sounds like a Slavic diminutive, ending in “che”, often used as an endearment form of the name.
+The variants of its name include Nioman, Nyoman, Nemunas, Neman, Niemen… We do know that in antiquity many ancient tribes inhabited Britain from this general area.

 Carnwennan – the Pleiades

 Arthur’s small dagger, Carnwennan, meant “little white hilt”.
-It is quite possible that it relates to the cluster of the Pleiades, which certain cultures saw as a little white dagger.
+It is plausible that this name could be connected to the Pleiades star cluster, which some cultures envisioned as a small, white dagger.

-As the Pleiades are on the opposite side of the sky, this would also be in accordance with the Vietnamese myth where the main hero needs to assemble his sword out of two different pieces.
+Considering the Pleiades’ location on the opposite side of the sky, this notion aligns with the Vietnamese myth in which the central hero must construct his sword using two distinct components.

 So where is the Excalibur?

-But it is the spring equinox that is important for our story.
-Libra would appear on the eastern horizon just after sunset.
-From there, it would proceed to go up, followed by Scorpius, the next constellation in line.
-Both of the constellations would be visible around 9 PM, as you can see in the below image (a screenshot from Stellarium, a free astronomical software).
+However, it’s the significance of the spring equinox that truly matters for our narrative.
+As the Sun sets, Libra would emerge on the eastern horizon.
+Subsequently, it would ascend, joined by Scorpius, the subsequent constellation in the sequence.
+By around 9 PM, both of these constellations would become visible, as depicted in the image below (a screenshot captured from Stellarium, a freely available astronomical software).

-From here, these two constellations would proceed their travel across the night sky, until they reach the western horizon, just before the sunrise, around 5 AM.
+From this point, these two constellations would continue their journey across the nocturnal expanse, eventually reaching the western horizon shortly before sunrise, approximately at 5 AM.

-Do you see it?
-And during sunrise, these constellations will tilt on the western horizon.
-It will look as if a hand is throwing away the sword.
-Right after that, the sky will turn blue, just as the surface of water that swallowed the Excalibur.
+At sunrise, these constellations will tilt on the western horizon, resembling a hand casting away the sword.
+Following this, the sky transitions to its blue hue, akin to the surface of water that enveloped Excalibur.